jcn363/MintMind/DEPENDENCY_POLICY.md

 # Dependency Management Policy

-This document outlines the dependency management strategy for the Visual Studio Code project, including policies for updating, pinning, and security considerations.
+This document outlines the dependency management strategy for the MintMind project, including policies for updating, pinning, and security considerations.

 ## Table of Contents
 - [Philosophy](#philosophy)